Types of Acute Renal Failure (ARF)

-ARF affects approximately 1% of patients on admission to the hospital, 2% to 5% during the hospital stay, and 4% to 15% after cardiopulmonary bypass surgery.
+ARF affects approximately 1 percent of patients on admission to the hospital, 2 to 5 percent during hospitalization, and 4 to 15 percent after cardiopulmonary bypass surgery.

 Signs and Symptoms of ARF

 Acute renal failure does not produce a classic set of symptoms.
-The most common symptom is decreased urine output, which occurs in 70% of patients.
+The most common symptom is decreased urine output, which occurs in 70 percent of patients.

 Treatment for Acute Renal Failure (ARF)